IntelliTect-Samples/2016.01-Blog-SelfHostedIntegrationTestingOfODataAndWebApi/README.md

 1. Read blog post: [link here]
 2. Clone with VS2015
 3. Build
-4. Run Tests
+4. Run Update-Database in the Package Manager Console to generate DB and seed with data.
-5. Run Update-Database in the Package Manager Console
+5. Run Tests
 6. Start with Ctrl-F5 and query with Postman

 Note: